alternate spelling: Glazer

 - Leybe Glezer was born in Trashkun in 1905.
 He was murdered in the Holocaust in 1941.

 Boruch Glezer was born in Trashkun in 1908.
-In 1932, he and Chaya Katkish entered into a fictitious marriage solely for the purpose of emigration to Palestine.
-He later married his actual wife, Rachel Gafni, born in Petah Tikva in 1917.
+In 1932, he and Chaya Katkish entered into a fictitious marriage solely for the purpose of sharing one of the limited number of certificates for emigration to Palestinee.
+He later married his actual wife, Rachel Gafni, who was born in Petah Tikva in 1917.
 They both died in Israel, Boruch in 1985, Rachel in 2004.

 PHOTOS Boruch at school, wedding photo, with sister Dvora, with wife Rachel